 Although your Cocker Spaniel will probably sleep indoors, snuggled up at the bottom of your bed or in his own warm and cosy bed, you might also like to consider buying him an outdoor kennel.

 This way, when he's playing or exercising in the garden he'll have somewhere safe to retreat to when he's tired.
 It will also provide shade and shelter; protecting him against hot and/or inclement weather.

-However, if you're on a limited budget, you can still find good quality, cheap kennels - you just need know where to look!
+If you're on a limited budget you can still find good quality, cheap kennels - you just need know where to look!

-A pet pen will allow your Cocker Spaniel to play safely, indoors or outdoors.
+A dog pen will allow your Cocker Spaniel to play safely, indoors or outdoors.

 They're typically rectangular meshed enclosures, about three or four feet in height, and allow our pets to play safely and exercise in the garden, whilst getting lots of fresh air.

 No need to worry what they're getting up to!